dsi-agpt/minibus-skeleton/README.md

 ```
 As with logs, alerts can be called in static mode by other classes.

 If an object identifier is passed along with the alert message, object concerned by an alert can be listed and skipped during the next execution of the data transfer.
-It's accessible as the protected field *$idObjectsAlertList*.
+The list is accessible as the protected field *$idObjectsAlertList* and initialized dunnig DataTransfer instantiation by AbstractDataTransferFactory.

 ####Keep me alive

-Calling the setAlive method on a regular basis is mandatory for the DataTransfer.
+A DataTransfer is forced to call the setAlive method on a regular basis, otherwise it will be cleaned by an executor.
 Typically, this has to be done inside the main loop.

 ```php
  $this->setAlive(true);
 ```